The Latest Technology

 Like the primer layer, the top-coat layers are also two-part resin and catalytic hardener combinations that are smooth, tough, resistant to UV radiation and stain-resistant.
 Algae cannot adhere to the glossy surface.
 The protective coating is available in white, shades of blue, charcoal and black.

-UV-Resistance and weather-ability
+UV-Resistance and weatherability

 Our formulation utilizes the highest UV resistant Rutile Titanium Dioxide white base pigments, high quality liquid colourants and a specialised curing agent to ensures that chalking of the swimming pool paint due to chemical and UV-exposure is effectively minimized.
 This will prolong the life-expectancy of the product more than three times compared to conventional additives we have found in many commercially available swimming pool paints.
 In fact, investigating the formulations of three different commercially available swimming pool epoxies, we have found them all to be using a common white base pigment intended for indoor use and no UV-resistant additives!

 Chalking occurs on all paints and epoxies, especially on outside structures over long periods of time due to the combination of chemicals, and UV-radiation.
 Chalking is the process whereby the pigments in the coating will reflect the light rays into the adjacent binding elements of the layer.
 The heat and energy released into these particles will slowly break down the bonding structure, loosening the pigment particles which are then released into the water.
 Water balance (Alkalinity, pH and Total Hardness) also plays an important role determining the lifespan of the product.
 This can be seen when the swimming pool has not been used for a long time and wiping with the hand on the surface, a milky substance is released.
 Chalking occurs mostly on the steps and the top 500mm area of the walls.
+However, a specialized epoxy designed for submerged conditiones and ingredients properly selected for the formulation will reduce the chalking and in combination of the correct water balance being maintained (as should be the case for any type of swimming pool lining) epoxies can easily last 8 to 10 years or even longer.

 In this photo, the difference between the two top panels and the two bottom panels clearly shows the difference in colour stability performance between two different types of curing agents used in the same formulation.
 These results were obtained after these four panels were subjected to 500 hours of laboratory UV exposure and moist simulation tests.